Suesanz/suesanz/README.md

 My name is Sourav.
 I am a problem solver.

-- 🔭  I’m a Frontend Developer at Razorpay.
+- 🔭  I’m Frontend Developer at Razorpay.
 - 🌱  I’m currently learning CI/CD.
 - 💬  Ask me about React Native.
 - 📫  How to reach me: https://linkedin.com/in/souravyadav